HARFORD COUNTY CULTURAL ARTS BOARD

 FY19 Grant Recipients

-Arts in Education Grants are also available through Maryland State Arts Council
+Arts in Education Grants are also available through Maryland State Arts Council - though they are different -- grants applications are completed by, and awarded to, artists.

 Interested in Professional Development for Educators?
 Maryland Centers for Creative Classrooms